 Returning to Los Angeles in 1985, he established his studio to expand into other areas of interest, including sports equipment and products for cooking and work environments.
 Initial projects with Casablanca Fan, Dacor Appliances, Herman Miller, Thermador, Tropitone Furniture and other industry leaders helped build a portfolio of work diverse in scope, but consistent in design excellence.

 In 2000, Holbrook formed dna, a joint venture with Teknion, an office furniture manufacturer based in Toronto, Canada.
-Serving as startup CEO and Creative Director, Holbrook led a team that designed and delivered a new line of products including seating, storage, desks and accessories, as well as a ground breaking website and “configurator” to specify custom desk and storage systems with a drag-and-drop interface.
+Serving as startup CEO and Creative Director, Holbrook led a team that designed and delivered a new line of products including seating, storage, desks and accessories, as well as a ground-breaking website created to allow customers to specify custom desk and storage systems with a drag-and-drop interface.

 In 2003 Holbrook returned to his product development practice with brand creation and business strategy skills to complement his extensive experience in design, engineering and manufacturing, initiating projects with new partners including Bernhardt Design, Brown Jordan International, Gunlocke Furniture, Office Depot and Staples.

-“The experience of creating and running the dna venture gave me a deep appreciation for the importance of considering all aspects of a customer’s experience – not just in product design, but from the brand promise to all of the ways a company touches customers, at each level of the relationship.
-What a company makes is of course important, but how a company defines its purpose and values, and how it connects with customers, is equally important to creating a resonant and durable brand.
-When these factors inform the highest level of corporate strategy, the results can be very powerful.”
+“The experience of creating and running the venture gave me a deep appreciation for the importance of considering all aspects of a customer’s experience – not just in product design, but from the brand promise to all of the ways a company touches stakeholders at each level of the relationship.
+What a company makes is of course important, but how a company defines its purpose and values and how it connects with customers is equally important to creating a resonant and durable brand.
+When these factors inform the highest level of corporate strategy the results can be very powerful.”